rustyconover/duckdb-lindel-extension/README.md

-# Lindel (lineariser-delineariser) Extension for DuckDB
+# Lindel (linearizer-delinearizer) Extension for DuckDB

 ---